yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/04-event-emitter-and-binary/README.md

   * this can be a very powerful feature and is often used to implement "hooks" and "observables" in many libraries

 ## Binary
 You probably know that everything in the computer is stored in 0s and 1s.
-As web developers we dont often have to work with data at such a low level, instead usualy get to work with data using Strings, Numbers, Arrays, Objects, and so on.
-Though most of the time we are lucky enough to work the abstracted types, sometimes we are required to undestand how data is stored in binary.
-There are predefined specifications for how to decode numbers, and strings from binary.
-Numbers and strings are the majority of the data we work with.
-Numers and Strings are used to make more compex things like JSON, XML, HTML, JPEG, GIF, MP3, MP4, and even Javascript.
+As web developers we don't often have to work with data at such a low level, instead we usualy get to work with Strings, Numbers, Arrays, Objects, and so on.
+Though most of the time we are lucky enough to work with such abstracted data types, sometimes we are required to undestand how data is stored in binary.
+There are predefined specifications for how to decode number and strings from binary.
+The majority of the data we work with is made up of numbers and strings.
+For example Numbers and Strings are used to make more compex things like JSON, XML, HTML, JPEG, GIF, MP3, MP4, and even Javascript.
+Undersanding how to manipulate binary data on a more fundamental leval, can open up doors for having much more control over the data in our applications.

+#### Strings
 #### Integers
 #### Floating Point Numbers
-#### Strings

 ```
 HOW DECMAL WORKS...